-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended December 31, 2020 and December 31, 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the years ended December 31, 2021 and December 31, 2020 (Expressed in Canadian dollars)

 Leases

 At the inception of a contract, an assessment is made as to whether a contract is, or contains a lease.
 A contract is, or contains a lease if the contract offers the right to control the use of a specific asset, for a period of time, in exchange for consideration.
 To determine whether a contract conveys the right to control the use of an identified asset, the following criteria are considered: